 Optimizing Metadata According to External Factors

 While keyword optimization is a never-ending task, most ASO specialists will need only a few iterations to find most of the relevant keywords that will build the core of your app’s semantic dictionary.
 Further optimizations are then likely to provide marginal gains but also follow a law of diminishing returns, with much of the keyword research only finding room to gain just a few more downloads.

 Upon hitting this plateau, frequent updates become less necessary and can be replaced by timely updates planned after you detect external factors in your keyword monitoring.
 The two main external factors that can impact your keyword rankings are search algorithm updates and competitor launches and/or metadata updates.

 - Algorithm updates usually occur a few times a year and can shuffle many keyword ranks.
 As a consequence, they tend to shift how keywords are associated with certain groups of apps.
-Therefore, being among the first apps to react does not only limit the amount of downloads you might lose because you’ve lost rankings for your core keywords, but also gives you an opportunity to get a temporary edge against your competitors by regaining lost ranks while they remain several ranks below.
+Therefore, being among the first apps to react not only limits the number of downloads you might lose because you’ve lost rankings for your core keywords, but also gives you an opportunity to get a temporary edge against your competitors by regaining lost ranks while they remain several ranks below.

-- New competitor launches and metadata updates leave you with smaller room for action, but should be at the heart of your store monitoring.
+- New competitor launches and metadata updates leave you with less room for action but should be at the heart of your store monitoring.
 They can force you to react by defending or abandoning some of your targeted keywords, or leave you with an opportunity to add others that have been left aside by competitors.